-Willamette Valley Early History
+Willamette Valley History

 The Founding of the Willamette Valley

-A Tradition Begins
+The Willamette Tradition Begins

 There is much conjecture as to who first introduced the region’s now-iconic wine grapes.
 According to Paul Pintarich in his 1997 tome The Boys Up North, it was Henderson Luellen in 1847 who was the first to plant wine grapes in Oregon’s Willamette Valley.
-However, Luellen’s grape cultivation was for his own wine production and consumption purposes, and it wasn’t until the 1880s that the wine industry began to emerge in the Willamette Valley.
+However, Luellen’s grape cultivation was for his own wine production and consumption purposes, and it wasn’t until the 1880s that a wine industry began to emerge in the Willamette Valley.
 At this time, several German immigrant vintners, including Edward and John Von Pessi and Ernest Reuter, began producing small amounts of wine for sale.

 The Willamette Wine Industry Begins to Flourish